mariocamaraneto/luizalabs/README.md

 python manage.py runserver
 ```

-*You can want test and see the deploy application in
+*You can test and see the deploy application in
 [this link](http://labs.mariocn.com.br)*

 ## Usage